 Streaks of sunlight shone through branches of emerald green leaves.
 Creatures scurried to and fro in their daily routines.
 A goblin hoarded his treasure underground.
 Ravens swooped in playful chases from tree-to-tree.
-Dragonflies zipped along the stretch of a stream that snaked around glades and meadows, ending at the edge of a towering cliff, cascading over a lake.
+Dragonflies zipped along the stretches of a stream, snaking around glades and meadows, ending at the edge of a towering cliff, cascading over a lake.

 But somewhere deep in the forest, where no one paid much attention to, a silent intruder appeared midair.

 Beryl, a young spark fairy, flew into the area.
 She paused inches away from it.
 She had never seen anything like it before.
 She examined it from all sides.
-It appeared the same at every angle.
-Peering into its circular void, she curiously placed her hand through it.
-Cold air pricked at her skin.
+It appeared the same from every angle.
+Peering into its circular void, she curiously placed her hand on it.
+Cold air pricked her skin.
 She pulled away, uncertain if her hand was frozen.
-Nothing.

 She shrugged her shoulders and turned away.
-The sound of wind had stirred from behind.
-She felt something strange: a slight tug of her energy being zapped.
-Her light drifted from her hands, feet, and hair, trailing towards the hole.
+The sound of wind stirred behind her.
+Something began to tug at her energy.
+Her light drifted away from her hands, feet, and hair, trailing towards the hole.

-When she distanced herself, the tug grew stronger, pulling her closer every time she resisted.
-This continued for what seemed unbearably long she thought it'd never end.
+Everytime she resisted and distanced herself, the tug grew stronger, pulling her ever closer still.
+This continued for a while she worried it would never end.
 Then at once, it ceased its hold on her and her light and wings vanished.

-For the first time the weight of her body sent her sprawling toward the ground, leaving her shocked and dazed.
+For the first time, the weight of her body sent her spiraling downward, leaving her shocked and dazed.
 Tears welled in her eyes.
-It didn't make any sense.
+It didn’t make any sense.
 She gazed upward.
 The dark hole had grown larger.

-Those streaks of light she’d danced joyfully in, now stung her eyes.
+The streaks of light she once danced joyfully in, now stung her eyes.
 She hid in the shadows, shivering.

 Not far, a snowy-white rabbit rested beneath a bush.
 Drawn to its warmth she sat next to it, but something snapped inside Beryl’s mind.

-When Beryl emerged from beneath the bush, the moon was at its brightest.
+The moon was at its brightest when Beryl emerged from beneath the bush.
+She streched her arms above her head and yawned.
 The ache in her belly had subsided and she licked away warm blood that dripped from her lips.